-SIERRA MILLER Fourth Year Medical Student Kansas City University

-The Center has long-term working relationships with area medical schools in training students.
+SIERRA MILLER Fourth Year Medical Student Kansas City University The Center has long-term working relationships with area medical schools in training students.
 Both the University of Kansas Medical Center and Kansas City University contract with the Center for teaching faculty through lectures, courses and master's program work.

-The Center serves in leadership at The University of Kansas Health System, providing oversight of the hospital's clinical ethics consultation service and its ethics committee.
-Fellowship direction and mentoring are also provided.
+For years, the Center has served in leadership at The University of Kansas Health System, providing oversight of the hospital's clinical ethics consultation service and its ethics committee, in addition to providing mentoring and direction for medical fellows.
 More than 850 students at Kansas City University campuses (in Kansas City and Joplin, Missouri) benefit from our staff's skills.

-The Center also offers Medical Ethics One-Day Workshops, enabling participants to customize inhouse clinical ethics training to improve ethics skills and enhance an ethics-rich culture.
+The Center also offers Medical Ethics One-Day Workshops, enabling participants to customize in-house clinical ethics training to improve ethics skills and enhance an ethics-rich culture.